News

 Health literacy is a specific subset of literacy that focuses on the ability to obtain, process, and understand basic health information and services needed to make informed health decisions.
 It includes skills such as interpreting prescription instructions, understanding health insurance, and following medical advice.

-With around 54% of American adults reading below a sixth-grade level, the issue of health literacy is compounded with masses of individuals struggling to comprehend medical information, leading to poorer health outcomes that are linked to:
+With 59 million American adults reading at or below the lowest levels, the issue of health literacy is compounded with masses of individuals struggling to comprehend medical information, leading to poorer health outcomes that are linked to:

 A Healthy Dose of Literacy